|Nutritional Guidelines (per serving)|

 To make the best cookies, make sure that you always measure the ingredients carefully, especially flour.
 Too often, cookies are dry or hard because they contain too much flour.
-Follow my instructions to make sure you get the best result.

 - 3/4 cup butter (softened)